Live View

 "Active" Users and Nimbus Tasks

-Nimbus tracks “Active” Service Users in near real-time.
-Whenever you or one of your team colleagues changes this "Active" state, Nimbus will determine if there are other blocking User States (e.g. MS Teams Status, Responsibility Profiles) and change the Live View accordingly.
+Nimbus tracks the User State in near real-time, which includes MS Teams presence and the In-Nimbus “Active” state.
+Whenever you or one of your team colleagues changes this "Active" state, Nimbus will determine if there are any task-blocking (e.g. MS Teams Status, Responsibility Profiles, Task Capacity) and change the Live View accordingly.

 💡 The “Users" widget and “Availability” counter will reflect this immediately via color and counter updates.

-Your MS Teams Status and Nimbus “Active” toggle determine if you are Available to a Service
+Your MS Teams presence will determine if you are “Available” to Nimbus to receive additional task.

 Status Description